 Epiglottitis is a medical emergency.
 If you suspect your child has it, call 000 for an ambulance or go to a hospital emergency department immediately.

 Tests for epiglottitis

 There are no specific tests for epiglottitis.
 A doctor can diagnose epiglottitis based on the symptoms and how quickly they started in a previously well child.

-Your child will probably have a breathing tube inserted into her nose to help her breathe.
-She’ll also get antibiotics directly into her vein through a drip.
+In hospital, your child will be admitted to intensive care.
+Your child will probably have a breathing tube inserted into their nose to help them breathe.
+And your child will get antibiotics directly into a vein through a drip.

 You can prevent epiglottitis by having your child immunised against Haemophilus influenzae type b.
 This is commonly called the Hib immunisation and is available to all Australian children through the National Immunisation Program.

 If children are fully immunised, it stops them from getting epiglottitis and other potentially fatal diseases.